elysia-dev/elyfi-governance/README.md

 ### Test

-Compile and test the smart contracts
+Compile and test the smart contracts:

 ```
 yarn hardhat test